KDE/digikam-doc/export_tools/remote_export.rst

 .. note::

-    The native url selector dialog is only available is you turn on the right option from the **Misc/Appearance** section of the configuration panel.
+    The native url selector dialog is only available is you turn on the right option from the **Misc/Appearance** section of the :ref:`configuration panel <appearance_settings>`.

 By default, the tool proposes to export the currently selected items from the icon-view.
 The **+** Photos button can be used to append more items on the list.